Causes of marine pollution and how it affects our ocean environment

 If there aren’t any groups in your area, you could start your own!

 Collecting information on the rubbish that you find on the beach is also really important.
-The Sir Peter Blake Trust beach clean-up kit helps you to collect this information.
-Once you’ve collected the information, send your results into the Sir Peter Blake Trust.
-They will receive results from lots of beach clean-ups.
 This information will tell us about the kinds of rubbish being collected and maybe where it is coming from.
 This can be really helpful in finding ways to reduce rubbish at the source.

 Studies have shown that about 70 percent of marine pollution comes from the land.
 So, one of the main ways to reduce marine pollution is to get rid of rubbish carefully, wherever we are.
 If we reduce the amount of rubbish we make on the land it is likely there will be less rubbish in the ocean.